Frank Avruch, longtime "Bozo the Clown," dead at 89

 BOSTON -- Longtime Boston television personality and entertainer Frank Avruch, who was the star of the popular children's TV program "Bozo the Clown," has died.
 He was 89.

-Avruch died Tuesday at his Boston home from heart disease, his family said in a statement to WCVB-TV .
+Avruch died Tuesday at his Boston home from heart disease, his family said in a statement to WCVB-TV.
+An announcement was also posted on his website.

 Avruch played Bozo the Clown from 1959 to 1970, a clown character particularly popular in the U.S. in the 1960s because of widespread franchising in television.
 Avruch became the first nationally-syndicated Bozo the Clown.